 Mark’s research focuses on issues in international criminal justice.
 He is particularly interested in the processes by which States claim jurisdiction over suspected perpetrators of international crime, including via the notion of “universal jurisdiction”.
-He has previously published on the topics of universal jurisdiction and on the EU’s commitment to international criminal justice.
+He has previously published on the topics of universal jurisdiction, high seas piracy, and the European Union’s commitment to international criminal justice.

 Sponsors and collaborators

 Mark’s PhD was funded by the Arts and Humanities Research Council.

 “Facilitating EU commitment to the International Criminal Court: The role of the ICC Legal Tools Project” (with Professor Olympia Bekou), in Jan Wetzel (ed.), The EU as a ‘Global Player’ in Human Rights?
 (Oxford: Routledge, 2012).

 “Modern Developments in Universal Jurisdiction: Addressing Genocide in Tibet”, 9 International Criminal Law Review (2009) 359.

 Mark has expertise in matters of international criminal justice, including: the operation of the International Criminal Court (e.g. present cases before it and issues it faces); the prosecution of overseas offenders in national courts (for example, the prosecution of suspected Syrian or Iraqi war criminals in national courts across Europe); and legal issues in high seas piracy.

 UN Sustainable Development Goals

 Mark's research aligns most closely with the following SDGs: